-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The Academy Trust operates an academy for pupils aged 4 to 11 serving a catchment area in Kettering.
-It has a pupil capacity of 266 and had a roll of 263 in the school census on 20th May 2021.
+It has a pupil capacity of 266 and had a roll of 263 in the school census on 19 May 2022.